What Is The Gut-Skin Axis?

 - Proper chewing and calm, mindful eating to aid digestion (say no to eating in a rush)

-Probiotics have been shown to help Atopic dermatitis, Acne vulgaris, Psoriasis vulgaris, Rosacea, Wound healing and Seborrheic dermatitis (5).
+Probiotics have also been shown to help Atopic dermatitis, Acne vulgaris, Psoriasis vulgaris, Rosacea, Wound healing and Seborrheic dermatitis (5).
+So what are the best probiotics for skin and gut health?

-Our new Daily synbiotic contains 50 billion bacteria, including Lactobacillus, Bifodobacterium and Streptococcus.
-As well as prebiotic fibre FOS, XOS and Inulin.
-Research shows that combined, pre and probiotics make a dream team for healthier skin!
+Our Daily Synbiotic gut health supplements contain 50 billion bacteria, including Lactobacillus, Bifidobacterium, and Streptococcus, as well as prebiotic fibre FOS, XOS, and Inulin.
+Research shows that when combined, prebiotics and probiotics make a dream team for healthier skin!

-Lactobacillus Rhamnosus is especially recommended for people with dry skin – to help maintain the pH balance of the skin and promote the production of lactic acid (6).
+Lactobacillus Rhamnosus is especially recommended for people with dry skin, to help maintain the pH balance of the skin and promote the production of lactic acid (6).
 Meanwhile, Bifidobacteria are known for their anti-inflammatory properties, which can be helpful to people with sensitive skin and rosacea.
+If you want to support your gut-skin axis better, this is a great place to start.

 Aguulp for Gut

-This powerful prebiotic blend is a feast for your good gut bacteria and also contains a number of important gut supporting nutrients such as L-Glutamine, L-Lysine, selenium, zinc and most notably for skin health, marine collagen which is famed for its rejuvenating and healing effect on skin, tissue and joints.
-It’s also helps reduce intestinal inflammation.
+Aguulp for Gut is a powerful prebiotic blend that’s a feast for your good gut bacteria and also contains a number of important gut-supporting nutrients, such as L-Glutamine, L-Lysine, selenium, zinc, and most notably for skin health, marine collagen, which is famed for its rejuvenating and healing effect on skin, tissue and joints.
+It also helps reduce intestinal inflammation.
+Read more about collagen for gut health.

 (1)Salem I, Ramser A, Isham N, Ghannoum MA.
 The Gut Microbiome as a Major Regulator of the Gut-skin Axis.
 Front Microbiol.
 2018;9:1459. doi:10.3389/fmicb.2018.01459